Dhruvil-Sharma/car-sales-forecast-project/README.md

 ---

-### 🚀 Live Demo

-[**Insert a GIF of your running Streamlit application here.
-This is highly recommended!**]

-*(To create a GIF, you can use a free tool like ScreenToGif or Giphy Capture to record your screen while you use the dashboard's features.)*

----

 ### ✨ Key Features

 -   **3-Month KPI Forecasting:** Utilizes a SARIMAX time-series model to predict all business KPIs for the next three months.